Algorithmic Accountability

 The Absence of Rules Is Not the Absence of Risk

-No Prescribed Standards
+No Prescribed Standards, Growing Expectations

 Population Bias Exposure

-Credit scoring, insurance pricing, and lending models trained on historical data carry embedded biases against Maori and Pacific populations.
-Under the CoFI Act, fair conduct obligations extend to algorithmic decisions.
+Credit scoring, insurance pricing, and lending models trained on historical data carry embedded biases against Māori and Pacific populations.
+Under the Conduct of Financial Institutions Act, fair conduct obligations extend to algorithmic decisions.
 Under Te Tiriti o Waitangi, outcome equity is not optional.
-Most organisations have not tested their models for disparate impact across these populations.
+It is a constitutional expectation.
+Most New Zealand organisations have not tested their AI models for disparate impact across these populations, creating both compliance risk and harm to communities.

 Converging Legal Obligations

-Model inputs and outputs must comply with the Privacy Act 2020's 13 Information Privacy Principles.
-Model-driven decisions must not mislead under the Fair Trading Act.
-The CoFI Act requires fair conduct in all customer dealings, including automated ones.
-Three separate statutes, one model, zero coordinated compliance in most organisations.
+Model inputs and outputs must comply with the Privacy Act 2020 and its 13 Information Privacy Principles.
+Model-driven decisions must not mislead under the Fair Trading Act 1986.
+The Conduct of Financial Institutions Act requires fair conduct in all customer dealings, including automated ones.
+Treaty of Waitangi obligations add a layer of cultural responsibility for models affecting Māori.
+Four separate legal frameworks, one model, zero coordinated compliance in most organisations.

 How We Build Model Governance for the NZ Market